NureddinF/Archipelago/README.md

 # Archipelago
-Archipelago is a tile based mobile strategy game where players compete for territory with the goal of reaching a predetermined sum of money more quickly than their opponents.
-Players can build worker units to capture new tiles and build new buildings, which help both to defend their territory as well as produce more money.
-In addition players can also train warriors to battle the opponent head on to gain their territory and buildings.
+Archipelago is a tile based mobile strategy game where 2 players connect via a network connection and compete for territory with the goal of reaching a predetermined sum of gold before their opponent does.
+Archipelago takes advantage of device storage to save player profile information.
+Enjoy upbeat and pleasant background music while you play; so we recommend using earphones or turning on sound while playing.
+Each captured tile adds to the total gold being earned.
+Players can build worker units to capture new tiles and build new buildings, which helps to both defend their territory as well as produce more gold.
+In addition players can also train warriors to battle the opponent head on to expand their territory.

 ^^^^^ One paragraph to describe your project.
 Your description should include the project concept andkey features implemented. ^^^^^